makepeacej/makepeacej/README.md

   in Science.

 I'm currently looking for developer positions that use Java or C# mainly, because they are my most proficient programming languages.
 I know a great deal of SQL and have used Microsoft Azure database for personal projects.

-Most of my experience is related to desktop applications using Java and JavaFX, while occasionally connecting to a database for storage.
-I plan to create a web application using .Net framework and C# soon.
+I'm willing to learn new technologies and methodologies to progress my career in software development.

 Email: jonathonmakepeace@gmail.com